 The “LP12 Modification Frenzy” (LP12MF for short) is the project that got me started on this blog.
 It consists of a lengthy and detailed step-by-step evaluation of the effect of upgrades and modifications to turntable components such as the subchassis, top plate, bearing, subplatter, cartridge, tonearm, and drive system of my Linn LP12, as well as systems for cleaning records.
 I’ll use this page to organize my many blog posts into a coherent narrative.

 - Beginning.
 My first post on the blog, in which I briefly preview the LP12MF

 - In My Room, in which I describe my office/listening room and provide an overview of all my associated equipment

-- Test Tracks, Test Albums, in which I describe in significant detail all the records and songs I’ll be listening to in the course of the LP12MF.
+- Test Tracks, Test Albums, in which I describe in significant detail many the records and songs I’ll be listening to in the course of the LP12MF.
 If you’re interested more in my musical interests than my hifi pursuits, this isn’t a bad place to look.

 - Summary of Effects.
 This is the page where I record brief, digestible, comparable reflections.
 If you’re looking for a quick overview of the project and its findings, this is the place to check first.